On the Well-posedness of Magnetohydrodynamics Equations for Incompressible Electrically-Conducting Fluids: Approximate solutions

 The kernel $H$ depends on $d^2$ as it is the sum of kernel $G$ and the kernel arising from the product of the linear term in (\ref{eq:mag-linear}) with itself.
 The kernel $S$ comes from the product of the linear term and the initial current density.
 Let $S^*$ be the resolvent of $S$.
 Thus this non-linear integral equation can be reduced to

 where $W$ denotes the convoluted kernel of $H$ and $S^*$.
 The initial condition $h$ is the filtered data by $S^*$:

 The effects due to the linear term in (\ref{eq:mag-linear}) are included in the kernels $S$ and $H$.
-Equation (\ref{eq:vort-linear-res}) is essentially in the identical form as the vorticity equation in the Navier-Stokes dynamics.
+Equation (\ref{eq:vort-linear-res}) is essentially in the identical form compared to the vorticity equation in the Navier-Stokes dynamics.
 Thus we assert that the solution has an analogous series expansion

 Hence the presence of a magnetic field affects the core of every eddy in the above series and the magnetic field in turn modifies every space-time integral convolution; all the eddies are magnetized, as expected.